State of GenAI Data Readiness in 2024 - Survey results are in!

 Forward-looking organizations shouldn’t settle for a point tool to generating tabular synthetic data for a specific use case but should rather be seeking a future-ready solution – that can address a multitude of use cases with the needed accuracy and agility – while managing the entire synthetic data lifecycle.

 K2view has the only end-to-end synthetic data management tool, with support for a broad spectrum of enterprise use cases.
-It’s also the only tool that combines the 4 leading synthetic data generation techniques with a business entity approach, to deliver the most accurate, compliant, and reliable synthetic data.
+It’s also the only solution that combines the 4 leading synthetic data generation techniques with a business entity approach, to deliver the most accurate, compliant, and reliable synthetic data.